DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Assignments

 Or maybe we should say "assignments" in scare quotes.
 We say we "assign" numbers to "variables," names we use to store information.
-Try these examples by typing them into the IPython console one at at time:
+Here are three examples;  type them into the IPython console one at at time.
 ```python
 x = 2
 y = 3